 The undergraduate sport management specialization offers professional preparation in the application of business principles to the sport industry.
 Students will complete a degree program that includes courses in accounting, management, marketing, economics, and computer applications.
 Sport management courses will focus on the business aspects of sport in culture, sports information, interscholastic intercollegiate and professional sports, facility management, sport ethics, sport marketing, sport law, and sport finance.
+This program is accredited by COSMA.

 Typical Job Titles